PeterKwok1/Amazon-like-Ecommerce-Project-Express-MongoDB/README.md

 ## Tickets

-- Prevent adding unavailable items to cart.
-- Form validation (front and backend)
+- Form validation
   - Re-enter password should be required to submit.
+- Personalize a bit.
   - Format date paid.
-- Personalize a bit.
+  - Header spacing
+  - Product page spacing

 ## Notes

 - --watch flag > Nodemon
 - package.json, type: module > babel (backend) (for ES6)
 - dialog tag / popover > manual modals (show/hide-Loading, showMessage)
-- PayPal API has changed.
+- PayPal SDK has changed.
+- Forms are not validated in the backend.
-- Passwords not hashed.
+- Passwords are not hashed.
+- Orders are not validated in the backend.

 ### Dev